umcu/clinlp/CONTRIBUTING.md

 - Fork the repository
 - Create a new branch for your changes
-- Make your changes
+- Make your changes locally
-- Check your changes are in line with the project's [coding standards](#coding-standards)
+  - Check your changes are in line with the project's [Coding Standards](#coding-standards)
-- Commit your changes
+  - Document your changes in `CHANGELOG.md`
 - Push your changes to your fork
 - Create a pull request
 - Wait for feedback